Bill and Will's Synth

 • Richard also has completely separate CV inputs for each of the two filters.
 In our version, we'll wire the 112X Switchcraft Jacks for Filter B's 1V/OCT, FM, and RES inputs such that they'll be normalized to Filter A's CVs until a jack is inserted into them at which point, they'll become discreet inputs.

-These extra features should make it possible for us to use the filter nearly as originally designed as well as using the modifications when we want them.
-With Switch 3 in the JOIN position, Filter A HP and BP output, and Filter B LP outputs should be the original outputs.
+We figured that these extra features would make it possible for us to use the filter nearly as originally designed as well as using the modifications when we want them.
+With the switch in the JOIN position, Filter A HP and BP output, and Filter B LP outputs should be the original outputs.

-The MOTM 480 has a "difficulty factor" of 5, and with Richard's modifications, It can only be more difficult.
-But we'll slog on and see what comes of it.
+The MOTM 480 has a "difficulty factor" of 5, the most difficult - and with Richard's modifications, it was much more difficult - let alone the addition of the "Join" switch.

 To make the modifications, we'll need a MUUB4 and a 4-pot "Stooge Mounting Bracket."
 We'll also need other requisite parts.